pragmint/open-practices/practices/automate-coding-standards.md

 This resource is about introducing new lint rules in a large legacy codebase.
 It recommends a gradual approach, utilizing auto-fix capabilities wherever possible and manually addressing issues otherwise.
-Also proposes secondary lint configuration for new rules, applied only to modified files via a precommit hook.
+Also proposes secondary lint configuration for new rules, applied only to modified files via a pre-commit hook.
 This method, inspired by the Boy Scout Rule of leaving code better than one found it.

 ## Related Practices